 The board also acknowledged the late Prof. Onwuliri, who superintended the affairs of ECUDOMEF for 20 years before his unexpected death in the DANA air crash of June 3, 2012.

-It also commended the son of Eze and Ugoeze Oparaoji, Prof. Eddy and his wife, Dr. Mrs. M. Oparaoji as well as Prof. Viola Onwuliri and her family members for tenaciously maintaining the legacies of their parents by making sure that ECUDOMEF’s projects continued.
+It also commended the son of Eze and Ugoeze Oparaoji, Prof. Eddy, his wife, and Prof. Viola Onwuliri as well as her family members for tenaciously maintaining the legacies of their parents by making sure that ECUDOMEF’s projects continued.
 He also thanked all those who in one way or the other have been supportive to the sustenance of ECUDOMEF’s projects.

 Later at the skills acquisition sensitization organized for the youths, the minister urged them to make use of knowledge gathered from the programme, which she said was in support of President Goodluck Jonathan’s Transformation Agenda.